 In an effort to make computers affordable, we continuously work with suppliers to provide good deals on various notebooks and netbooks.
-The most affordable laptop ever sold at Safaricom is the LG X120/X130 which retailed for Kshs.
-16,999.
-The netbooks are best suited for learning purposes as well as web browsing.
+The most affordable laptop ever sold at Safaricom is the best suited for learning purposes as well as web browsing.